-DOF's FLP is a federally funded land conservation grant program through the USDA Forest Service.
+DOF's Forest Legacy Program is a federally funded land conservation grant program through the USDA Forest Service.
 This federal grant program receives annual funding from the federal Land and Water Conservation Fund (LWCF).
-DOFs FLP would traditionally administer a single annual grant application cycle geared towards receiving project proposals, reviewing them and putting forth projects to compete nationally for the available USDA Forest Service LWCF funding.
+DOFs Forest Legacy Program has traditionally administered a single annual grant application cycle geared towards receiving project proposals, reviewing them and putting forth projects to compete nationally for the available USDA Forest Service LWCF funding.
 In 2022, the passage of the Inflation Reduction Act (IRA) by the U.S. Congress included an additional funding source for the USDA Forest Service Forest Legacy Program that became available for grants in 2023.
-As a result, DOFs FLP added two additional application cycles (spring and fall) geared towards the special USDA Forest Service IRA funding.
+As a result, DOFs Forest Legacy Program added an additional application cycle (spring) geared towards the special USDA Forest Service IRA funding.
 Both federal funding sources (LWCF and IRA) are similar as they fall under the USDA Forest Service Forest Legacy Grant Program, but the IRA funding does contain some differing eligibility criteria for proposed projects.
+For this DOF Forest Legacy Program summer RFP, the USDA Forest Service will be accepting project proposals for both the federal fiscal year (FY) 2025 IRA funding and the FY2026 LWCF funding concurrently.
+Project advocates will need to work with the DOF Forest Legacy Program coordinator to determine which of the two funding sources available will be appropriate for a given project proposal to be submitted.